LeonardoChirivi/Hour-to-Hex/README.md

 # Hour-to-Hex
 Hours to hexadecimal

-Converts the current time and converts it in a hexadecimal color, and that color will be the background color of the html page.
+Converts the current time in a hexadecimal color, and sets it as the background color of the html page.

 ## Author
 Leonardo Chirivì